For brands: What content should you report?

 A number of our genuine reviewers choose to use nonidentifying nicknames, this does not mean that they are not genuine customers.

 - The reviewer is not being factually accurate or has stated several mistruths in their review.

 ProductReview cannot act as a finder of facts and as such does not arbitrate or referee factual disputes.
 We recommend responding to the review stating your side of the story.

 - A reviewer has only submitted one review.

 This is not an uncommon pattern with reviewers and is insufficient evidence and does not constitute that a review is fake.

 - The reviewer has not responded.

 Some customers choose not to respond to Brand Managers, this can happen for a number of valid reasons and does not mean that the reviewer is not a genuine customer.
 However, a well-written response shows that you are proactive in finding a solution.
 In many cases, a good response to a negative review promotes consumer trust more so than positive reviews and is great for your Brand image.

-Please note that our content team reserves the right to final decision to any submitted reports.
+Please note that our content team reserves the right to a final decision to any submitted reports.
 You can read more on this right here→.